Where Are the Mitochondria in the Sperm?

 Sperm mitochondria are responsible for the energy production in the sperm midpiece that allows the sperm to move and survive until fertilization.
 This energy is produced by cellular respiration, where glucose and oxygen are converted into energy, carbon dioxide and water.
 Damage or dysfunction to these structures can lead to low sperm motility and poor fertilization rates.
 Exposure to environmental toxins such as pesticides, pollution and heavy metals is known to cause oxidative stress in sperm which in turn can negatively impact mitochondrial function.

-Zobacz też: Does Sperm Smell Fishy?
+Zobacz też: Where Does Sperm Go After Menopause?

 Unlike mitochondria in somatic cells, which have a distinct distribution in the cell, sperm mitochondria are tightly associated with one another.
 They are covered by a keratinous membrane made of disulfide bonds between cysteine and proline rich selenoproteins.
 The inner mitochondrial membrane is energy-transducing and contains a complex of enzymes (the electron transport chain or ETC) which produces ATP using oxidative phosphorylation.
 The ETC is located in a matrix made of mitochondrial DNA and ribosomal RNA, and the outer mitochondrial membrane has non-specific pores called porins that allow the passage of ions and small molecules into the matrix.